 When we decided to travel full time, my minimalist makeup collection got scaled down even more to one mascara, one dark brown powder (for brows/eyeliner), one lip moisturiser and one concealer.
 I brought blush and powder with me but I haven’t used them once.
 The sun, plenty of time outside in the fresh air and nutritious, wholesome vegan food means that my skin generally doesn’t need extra layers.

-So, what’s in my ideal minimalist makeup collection?
+So, what’s in my ideal minimalist makeup collection for every situation?

 “Travel” minimalist makeup collection

 Most people like to have a break from wearing a full face of makeup while on holiday.
 The sunshine, relaxation and good food give us a glow that can’t be matched with products.
 It’s a great time to let your skin breathe and take a break from foundation and powders.
-That said, I don’t know about you but I still want to look back on my holiday snaps with happiness, not horror!
+That said, I don’t know about you but sometimes I just like putting on a bit of makeup to go out in the evening on holiday.
 As a full time traveller I have found my ideal number of products and would suggest bringing the following:

 “Everyday” minimalist makeup collection